Etched Glass Lantern Tutorial

 If you’re looking for something fun and eye-catching to do with your children, take a look at our etched glass lantern tutorial!
 Now that the days are getting shorter, I enjoy having some extra lights on during the long evenings.
-I often put up a “fall tree” in October or November (to be redecorated as a Christmas tree after Thanksgiving) because the sparkling lights on the tree help make the evenings seem cozy and happy instead of long and dreary.
-But these beautiful lanterns are another great way to add some light and sparkle to your evenings, and they’re pretty quick and easy to make.
+I often put up a “fall tree” in October or November (to be redecorated later as a Christmas tree) because the sparkling lights on the tree help make the evenings seem cozy and happy instead of long and dreary.
+But these beautiful lanterns are another great way to add some sparkle to your evenings, and they’re pretty quick and easy to make.

 We made our etched glass lanterns while we were on an RV trip at Jellystone Park in North Java, New York.
 Trish and I (Wendy) made lanterns along with Trish’s boys, my daughter, and Christy (from Go RVing).
 We truly did enjoy making the lanterns and spending some time being creative and having fun together!

-First, you’ll need to make sure you have all of the materials you’ll need to create your lanterns.
+First, make sure you have all of the materials you’ll need to create your lanterns.
 You’ll need:

-You may want to have scissors, paper, and pencils on hand just in case you want/need them.
-Some folks may want to draw out a design before beginning.
+You may also want to have scissors, paper, and pencils on hand just in case you want/need them.
+Some people may want to draw out their own original designs before beginning.
 And if you use the painters tape to make a design, you may need to use scissors to create clean lines.

 Some of the Supplies We Used:

 We used square glass jars with metal lids similar to the ones in the picture below.
-But of course you could use hexagonal jars, round jars, or any other size or shape as long as the containers are made of glass.
+Of course, you could use hexagonal jars, round jars, or any other size or shape as long as the containers are made of glass.

 There are all kinds of great etching stencils available!
 We had a selection of stencils with words, designs, and natural themes (like insects, trees, flowers, etc.), but you can use whatever you and your children want depending on their ages and interests.
-There are stencils available with nautical themes, flowers, letters and numbers, landscapes, and more!
-And if you want to do this project for the holidays, you can even find holiday-themed stencils.
+There so many cool stencils available online with nautical themes, flowers, letters and numbers, landscapes, and more!
+(And if you want to do this project for the holidays or for a DIY gift, you can even find holiday-themed stencils.)